Skip to Main Content

 • Lemmatization enables the search engine to recognize and match different grammatical forms of a word such as plurals and comparative and superlative adjectives.
 For example, searching for mouse will also produce hits on mice.
 Searching on tall will also produce hits on tallest.

 These defaults can be controlled by your ProQuest administrator.
-Users accessing My Research can also change these settings in the account Preferences section of your My Research account.
+Users accessing My Research can also change these settings in the account Preferences section of their My Research account.

-Please note: when you put your terms within the quotation marks " " you deactivate temporarily the Variants searching.
+Please note: putting terms within the quotation marks " " temporarily deactivates the Variants searching.

-• If you want to search an exact phrase and keep the Variants searching active, the easiest way is to include the phrase within the quotation marks “ ” and the newest operator, just recently released: the curly brackets { }.
+• To search an exact phrase and keep the Variants searching active, include the phrase within the quotation marks " " and the newest operator, curly brackets { }.

 Compare “advertising campaign” with “{advertising campaign}”

-The asterisk (*) is the Truncation character, used to replace one or more characters.
+The asterisk (*) is the truncation symbol, used to replace one or more characters.
 The truncation character can be used at the end (right-hand truncation), or in the middle of a word.
 The maximum number of characters that will be retrieved is 5.

 Example: Searching for econom* will find economY, economICS, economICAL, etc.